Trump uses his indictment to unify GOP, even as his vulnerabilities are glaring

 In 2020, Trump was ousted from office, losing his bid for reelection – by 7 million in the popular vote.
 Democrats won control of the Senate.

 In the 2022 midterms, lots of Trump-backed and Trump-styled candidates lost key races in swing states and competitive districts, costing the GOP.
-Instead of making big gains, as is usually the case for the president's party in a first midterm, Democrats actually expanded their majority in the Senate.
-Republicans took back the House, but more narrowly than they had anticipated.
+Democrats expanded their majority in the Senate.
+And in the House, Republicans took control, but more narrowly than they had anticipated despite the history of a president's party usually incurring big losses in a first midterm.

 Republicans have now lost the popular vote in seven of the last eight presidential elections.
 That's the worst streak for either party in their histories since the Republican Party's creation in the 19th Century.